joelostblom/paper-rcourse/CONTRIBUTING.md

 Reviewing PR:

-- Anyone can review or comment on a PR.
+- Anyone can review or comment on any PR.
+- We need at least one reviewer to approve a PR before it can be merged.
 - All authors are responsible for commenting on and approving the PR with the final version of the paper, before we submit to the journal.
-- We need at least one reviewer to approve the PR before it can be merged.